conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

             run:
               - perl

-  * The test section contains ``imports``, which lists the CPAN module that can be used in perl.
+  * The test section contains ``imports``, which lists the CPAN module that can be used in Perl.

       .. code-block::